Kabalkina/stock-analytics-project/README.md

 # 📈 Quarterly Stock Market Strategy

-**Tags:** `Finance` `Machine Learning` `Stock Market` `Backtesting` `Automation` `Streamlit`
+**A data-driven exploration of whether “lazy” quarterly rebalancing can beat the bank — using Random Forest models, macro indicators, and trading simulations.**

-**Technologies:** Python · Scikit-learn · Streamlit · GitHub Actions
+**Technologies:** Python · Random Forest Model · Streamlit · GitHub Actions

 ## 🌟 Introduction

-Despite the abundance of freely available financial information, many people keep their savings idle in bank accounts with very low interest rates.\
+Despite the abundance of freely available financial information, many people still leave their savings idle in bank accounts earning minimal interest.
-A large group is **risk-averse**: they fear losing money, and the complexity of daily market monitoring discourages them from investing at all.
+For a large group of **risk-averse** investors, the fear of losing money — combined with the complexity and stress of daily market monitoring — discourages them from investing altogether.

-This project explores whether **low-frequency investing** --- rebalancing quarterly into low- to medium-risk stocks --- can be a safer and less overwhelming alternative.\
+This project asks a simple question:
-In other words: *can "lazy" investors still achieve meaningful returns without daily trading?*
+👉 *Can “lazy” investors, who only rebalance their portfolio a few times a year, still achieve meaningful returns without the pressure of daily trading?*

+To test this idea, I analyzed **55 stocks across America, Europe, and Asia-Pacific** using data from Yahoo Finance covering the period **Jan 2020 – Aug 2025**.
+The full stock list can be found in `config.yaml`.
+To enrich the dataset, I also incorporated macro-financial indicators from FRED.

+At the core of the project is a **Random Forest classification model** that predicts whether a stock should be bought in a given quarter (`buy_signal = 1`).
+The model was trained and evaluated, and then a simulation was run to test the strategy in practice.

+* **Initial capital**: $7,000
+* **Transaction fee**: $2
+* **Trading horizon (simulated)**: ~25 years of historical data
+* **Risk management**: stop-loss at -20% and take-profit at 30%
+* **Results**: Final portfolio value of **~$84k**, with a CAGR of **~11%**

+These results suggest that a **low-frequency, rule-based strategy** can offer an appealing balance between risk and return — especially for investors who don’t want to spend their lives glued to stock charts.

+You can explore the project interactively in the **[Streamlit Dashboard](https://stockmarketproject.streamlit.app/)**, where you’ll find:

+* Stock price visualizations
+* Random Forest model performance
+* Trading strategy simulation results

+![Dashboard Preview](images/dashboard.png)

 This project was developed as part of the **DataTalksClub -- Stock Market Analytics course**.

-Check out **[Streamlit Dashboard](https://stockmarketproject.streamlit.app/)** to see the visualisations of stock prices, prediction model and trading simulation.

-![Dashboard Preview](images/dashboard.png)

 ------------------------------------------------------------------------